 “We implement capital resiliency.
-We will continue to preserve our capital position by growing prudently, practicing solid risk management and corporate governance,” Salimin said.
+We will continue to preserve our capital position by growing prudently, practising solid risk management and corporate governance,” Salimin said.

-PermataBank obtained its confirmation as a BUKU (Bank Umum Kegiatan Usaha—Commercial Bank Based on Business Activities) IV bank from the Financial Services Authority on 20 January 2021.
+PermataBank was reclassified as a BUKU (Bank Umum Kegiatan Usaha—Commercial Bank Based on Business Activities) IV bank by the Financial Services Authority (OJK) on 20 January 2021.
 It is one of the top 10 banking institutions in Indonesia with a core capital of more than $2.1 billion.
 PermataBank has 304 branch offices and has served nearly four million customers in 62 cities.

 In 2004, Standard Chartered Bank (StanChart) and PT Astra International acquired a controlling interest in PermataBank.
 In May 2020, Bangkok Bank became the controlling shareholder after taking over 89.12% of PermataBank’s shares from the total number of StanChart’s and Astra’s issued and paid-up shares.